Give Peace a Chance: Writing and recording

 The song was written during Lennon and Ono's "Bed-In" honeymoon in Montreal.
 When asked by a reporter what he was trying to achieve by staying in bed, Lennon answered spontaneously "Just give peace a chance".
 He went on to say this several times during the Bed-In.
 Lennon asked his press officer, Derek Taylor to find a recording engineer.
 On 1 June 1969, in Room 1742 at the Queen Elizabeth Hotel in Montreal, André Perry, owner of a local recording studio, arrived and used a simple setup of four microphones and a four-track tape recorder he brought with him.

 The recording session was attended by dozens of journalists and various celebrities, including Timothy Leary, Rabbi Abraham Feinberg, Joseph Schwartz, Rosemary Woodruff Leary, Petula Clark, Dick Gregory, Allen Ginsberg, Roger Scott, Murray the K and Derek Taylor, many of whom are mentioned in the lyrics.
 Lennon played acoustic guitar and was joined by Tommy Smothers of the Smothers Brothers, also on acoustic guitar.

-The day after the recording, Perry engaged and recorded three professional singers from Montreal to add back vocals to the production, among them Mouffe and Robert Charlebois, who was a famous pop-star in Quebec and in France.
+The day after the recording, Perry engaged and recorded three professional singers from Montreal to add backing vocals to the production, among them Mouffe and Robert Charlebois, who was a famous pop-star in Quebec and in France.

 Some years later, Perry recalled the occasion and spoke about the challenges of getting a good sound out of the recording.
 Because of the room's poor acoustics, he said, the raw recording could not have been released without help: